Western Catskills Community Revitalization Council

 - The contractor can then proceed with the work within the time frames indicated.

 - Please note: There will be a lien placed on your home after the work is completed.
 The lien will be in effect for five (5) years.
 The amount of the lien will be equal to the amount of the grant.
-Within one year of the receipt of the grant, if the house is sold, 100% of the grant will be recaptured.
+Within one year of the receipt of the grant, if the house is sold or vacated for any reason, 100% of the grant will be recaptured.
 The recapture amount will decrease by 20% each year afterwards on the lien.
 When the lien is up, WCCRC will issue the paperwork for the lien release and send it to the homeowner.
 It is the homeowner’s responsibility to file that paperwork with the County Clerk.

 - You will need to be familiar with all phases of the work being done at your home.
 This is your project and your contract with the contractor.
-You will be responsible for monitoring the work.
+You will be responsible for monitoring the work along with WCCRC.
 If there is anything that you are not satisfied with, you need to make the contractor and WCCRC aware of it immediately––do not wait until the job is finished when it is too late to correct the problem.

 - You will be required to re-certify annually for the length of the lien term (five years after date of final inspection).
 Re-certification is in the form of a letter attesting that you continue to occupy the home as your primary residence and that the home is being maintained in good condition.
 If the signed letter is not returned in a timely fashion, you will receive a Non-Compliance Warning and the lien will be frozen.